Understanding Your Health Savings Account (HSA)

 Health Savings Accounts (HSAs) help you save money for qualified medical expenses and reduce your taxable income.

 HSA funds collect tax-free interest, roll over year to year, and are yours to keep regardless of your job or health insurance plan.

 For 2021, the maximum amount you can contribute to your HSA as an individual is $3,600, while families can contribute up to $7,200.

-You are eligible to open an HSA only if your plan qualifies as a High Deductible Health Plan (HDHP)A High Deductible Health Plan (HDHP) is a type of health insurance plan that features higher-than-normal deductibles.
-These high deductible amounts are usually intended to lower your monthly premium payments..
+You are eligible to open an HSA only if your plan qualifies as a High Deductible Health Plan (HDHP)A High Deductible Health Plan (HDHP) may lower your monthly premium payments but have higher-than-normal deductibles..
 If your plan does not qualify, consider asking your insurance company to increase your deductible.

 Health Savings Accounts (HSA) are bank accounts used to help consumers control their healthcare expenses and save money tax-free.
 HSAs pay for qualified medical expenses and offer you tax savings by reducing your taxable income.
 Health Savings Accounts are only compatible with the High Deductible Health Plan (HDHP).